gyrdym/ml_algo/README.md

 [![pub package](https://img.shields.io/pub/v/ml_algo.svg)](https://pub.dartlang.org/packages/ml_algo)
 [![Gitter Chat](https://badges.gitter.im/gyrdym/gyrdym.svg)](https://gitter.im/gyrdym/)

-# Machine learning algorithms with dart
+# Machine learning algorithms for Dart developers

 ## What is the ml_algo for?

 The main purpose of the library is to give native Dart implementation of machine learning algorithms to those who are interested both in Dart language and data science.
-This library targeted to the dart vm, so to get smoothest experience with the lib, please do not use it in a browser.
+This library is aimed at Dart VM and Flutter, it's impossible to use it in web applications.

 ## The library's content